aws/aws-app-mesh-roadmap/.github/ISSUE_TEMPLATE/issue--community-request.md

 ---
-name: 'Issue: Community Request'
+name: 'Feature Request'
 about: Suggest an idea for the roadmap!
-The team will review.
-If this doesn’t look right, choose a different type.
-title: "[request]: describe request here"
+title: "Feature Request: describe request here"
 labels: Proposed
 assignees: ''